superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-6/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "G129-6.jpg"
+excerpt: "Day six of the G1 is B Block action with Moxley vs Ishii in the main event.
+This is gonna be good!"
 ---
 Day six of the G1 is B Block action with Moxley vs Ishii in the main event.
 This is gonna be good!

 ## Bad Luck Fale & Chase Owens vs Zack Sabre Jr & Yoshinobu Kanemaru